judeimuede/awsAlarms/README.md

-The project creates an AWS CDK for CloudWatch Alarms and synthesizes Cloudformation template.
+This project creates an AWS CDK for CloudWatch Alarms and synthesizes Cloudformation template.